Developing Modular Autonomous Capabilities for sUAS Operations: Introduction

 \subsection{sUAS Autonomy}

-While some basic autonomy functions such as return to launch, or following preprogrammed waypoints, have been a feature of commercial sUAS from early on in commercial development \cite{dronehistory}, sUAS have not been driven by the same mission needs towards robust, reactive autonomous functionality.
+While some basic autonomy functions, such as return to launch and following preprogrammed waypoints, have been features of commercial sUAS from early on in development \cite{dronehistory}, commercial sUAS have not been driven by the same mission needs towards robust, reactive autonomous functionality as we see in government applications.
 In fact the opposite is more true: sUAS were typically purchased by private consumers for recreational flying, and therefore there was not as much market pressure to develop significant reactive autonomous flight capability.
-That fact is changing quickly, as on-board compute power and modern machine learning algorithms have made sUAS viable in the commercial market for industrial uses such as agriculture and infrastructure surveillance \cite{rrinsp}, and there is now growing demand for autonomous functionality \cite{uasmarket}.
-However, beyond industrial use cases, there is still a need for significant development in sUAS autonomy that is reactive to the environment to address the complex, niche mission needs of small teams in challenging environments \cite{cpbautonomy,ray2022}.
+This paradigm is rapidly changing, as on-board compute power and modern machine learning algorithms have made sUAS viable tools for industrial applications such as agriculture and infrastructure surveillance \cite{rrinsp}, leading to a growing demand for autonomous functionality \cite{uasmarket}.
+Still, there is a need for significant development in reactive sUAS autonomy that addresses the complex, niche mission needs of small teams in challenging environments \cite{cpbautonomy,ray2022}.

+The wide difference in capabilities needed for commercial/industrial tasks and tactical missions necessitates the development of dedicated algorithms, architectures, and platforms.
+DARPA's Fast Lightweight Autonomy (FLA) program first addressed this capability gap, demonstrating novel sUAS capabilities in static, cluttered environments through development of perception, navigation, and mapping algorithms \cite{FLA,darpafla2018}.
+Like DARPA FLA, we also focus on the algorithms and architecture, utilizing commercially available airframes, processors, and sensors.
+However, we tackle the challenge of navigation and motion planning in response to a \textit{dynamic} target or objective.
+For this aim, we develop a set of reactive control and perception modules that have little intersection with commercial capabilities.